-CSIF Projects
+CSIF Ethiopia Projects

-Lead Organisation: Centre for Advancement of Rights and Democracy (CARD)
+• Lead Organisation: Centre for Advancement of Rights and Democracy (CARD)

 Consortium Partners: AHRE, EHRDC, EIHR, IPD, I4C